E4

 Possible Causes

-Dirty or oxidized flame sensor rod, Poor burner ground or loose ground wire, Low gas pressure or partially plugged burner orifices, Defective flame sensor circuit on control board
+Dirty or oxidized flame sensor rod, poor burner ground or loose ground wire, low gas pressure or partially plugged burner orifices, defective flame sensor circuit on the control board.

 How to Fix / Troubleshooting

-Safety: Shut off power and gas before servicing.
-Allow burners to cool.
+Safety: Shut off the power and gas before servicing.
+Allow the burners to cool.

 Cleaning and checks: